yngvem/pycon25-tutorial/uv/tutorial/02-more-about-dependencies/06-unit-tests.md

 We need pytest to run the tests, but not to use our library.
 Isn't it then kind of odd to add pytest as a dependency, when it's only required for the tests?
 It is, and instead of using a normal dependency, we should use *optional dependencies* or *development dependencies*.

+Finally, notice that we also included a `__init__.py`-file.
+While not strictly neccessary, it can be nice.
+The reason it can be nice is that it opens for *relative imports* within the tests directory, and it can be nice to use relative imports within the tests directory (despite relative imports' [weaknesseses](https://softwareengineering.stackexchange.com/a/159505)).
+The reason for this is that if you for example have some test utilities that you import through `import test.utils`, then you are dependent on having the correct working directory when you invoke pytest.
+If you instead use `from .utils`, then it will work irrespectively of where you run the tests from.

 ## Next up
 [Optional dependencies and package extras](./07-package-extras.md)